-You may need this medical test if you have an abnormality that involves the blood vessels of your brain, heart, lungs, kidneys, or other parts of your body.
+You may need this test if you have a problem that involves the blood vessels of your brain, heart, lungs, kidneys, or other parts of your body.
 Healthcare providers may use the information from this test to learn more about your condition and to decide the best way to treat you.
 Some reasons to have a CT angiogram include:

-- To find an aneurysm (a blood vessel that has become enlarged and may be in danger of rupturing)
+- To find a blood vessel that has become enlarged and may be in danger of rupturing (aneurysm)

-- To find blood vessels that have become narrowed by atherosclerosis (fatty material that forms plaques in the walls of arteries)
+- To find blood vessels that have become narrowed by atherosclerosis.
+In this condition, fatty material forms plaques in the walls of arteries.

 - To find abnormal blood vessel formations inside your brain

-- To identify blood vessels damaged by injury
+- To find blood vessels damaged by injury

 - To find blood clots that may have formed in your leg veins and traveled into your lungs.

-- To evaluate a tumor that is fed by blood vessels
+- To assess a tumor that is fed by blood vessels

 Information from CT angiography may help prevent a stroke or a heart attack.
-This type of test may also help your healthcare provider plan cancer treatment or prepare you for a kidney transplant.
+This type of test may also help your healthcare provider plan cancer treatment or get you ready for a kidney transplant.
 Your healthcare provider may have other reasons for ordering this test.